mouradsidhoumi/decision-making-promethee2/README.md

     </tr>
 </table>

-🚧 In the demo website, the gaussian type will be added soon.
+🚧 In the demo website, the gaussian type isn't available for now.

 ---
 ## ⚙ PROMETHEE II Process :